shopsys/shopsys/upgrade/UPGRADE-v9.1.2-dev.md

 - increase minimal version of `league/flysystem` package ([#2365](https://github.com/shopsys/shopsys/pull/2365))
     - see #project-base-diff to update your project
     - don't forget to update dependency with `composer update league/flysystem`

+- update form setting for quantity in cart ([#2367](https://github.com/shopsys/shopsys/pull/2367))
+    - see #project-base-diff to update your project